Do Fake Owls Actually Keep Birds Off Solar Panels? (The Honest Answer)

 For: Multi-sensory deterrence

 Products that combine motion sensing with sudden noise, water spray, or light are more effective than passive decoys.
-The Scarecrow motion-activated sprinkler is popular in gardens and can be adapted for roof perimeters.
+The Scarecrow motion-activated sprinkler is popular in gardens.
+It can be adapted for roof perimeters.

 5. Ultrasonic Deterrents ⭐⭐